 Everyone has a different idea of what looks good when it comes to phones and tablets, but Samsung has generally not made great choices.
 The Galaxy Alpha is a big step in the right direction, but you know what it's missing?
 Alligator skin.
 Yeah, the new limited edition Galaxy Alpha will definitely be divisive.

 These devices were created for Samsung in collaboration with Free Lance and JB Rautureau.
 They will only be officially available in France with a total run of 100 units.
+You'll probably be able to get your hands on one if you really want, though.

 The Comic-Con special editions of Andrew Bell's Android figurines are always special, and this year is no exception.
 These limited-edition Heroes & Villains II figures were available in San Diego last week on the show floor, but now you can pick them up in a 4-piece bundle for yourself.
 It's priced reasonably at $40, which is the same sticker price you would have paid for four regular figures.